kolathur-Ganesh-reddy/demo-e-commerce-website/README.md

 ![Image](https://github.com/user-attachments/assets/df1cc3be-1bec-4c04-b3c5-d2430c3246f0)
-E-Commerce Website this is Demo this website created using HTML ,CSS and Java Script codes. e-commerce website is a feature-rich online shopping platform that provides a seamless experience for customers looking to buy a variety of products.
+E-Commerce Website this is Demo this website created using HTML ,CSS and Java Script codes. e-commerce website is a online shopping platform that provides a seamless experience for customers looking to buy a variety of products.
 The website structure indicates a well-organized marketplace with categories such as clothing, electronics, books, home appliances, and watches, among others.

 # Key Features of Website: